furter/hybrid-catalogues-samples/transpect_users_manual.md

-#THROUGH THE PIPELINE
+#THROUGH THE PUBLISHING CONVERTER
-###A manual for designers and editors
+###The hybrid publishing converter manual for designers and editors

-The following is a guide to use the magic pipeline that converts publishing formats into others.
+The hybrid publishing converter is a tool that converts publications formats into others in a durable, high-quality, design caring hybrid publishing way.

-###Some of the components of the magic pipeline:

-* an IDML file with linked assets, images, fonts

-* a mapping file

-* an overriding css stylesheet

-* some configuration files
+In short, “hybrid publishing” refers to contemporary practices of producing different publications formats (paper books, ebooks, web contents…) in a connected and complementary way.

-###Installation of transpect and terminal commands
+###Installation of the hybrid publishing converter and terminal commands

 See here: https://github.com/consortium/BinB/blob/master/transpect/README.md